Possession of Alcohol by a Minor

-Definition of Possession of Alcohol by a Minor
+Possession of Alcohol by a Minor is an enhanceable offense.

-The crime of Possession of Alcohol by a Minor occurs if a person under the age of 21 is found in possession of either:
+Under Florida Statute 562.111, the crime of Possession of Alcohol by a Minor occurs if a person under the age of 21 is found in possession of alcoholic beverages.

 Penalties for Possession of Alcohol by a Minor

-Possession of Alcohol by a Minor is an enhanceable offense, which means that the maximum possible penalties increase if a person has been previously convicted of the same offense.
+Possession of Alcohol by a Minor is an enhanceable offense, which means that the maximum possible penalties increase if a person has been previously convicted of Possession of Alcohol by a Minor.

 First Offense Penalties

-A first offense Possession of Alcohol by a Minor is classified as a Second Degree Misdemeanor.
+A first offense Possession of Alcohol by a Minor is a Second Degree Misdemeanor.

 If convicted of Possession of Alcohol by a Minor, a judge can impose any combination of the following penalties: